zanachka/curl-impersonate-lexiforest/README.md

 > [!NOTE]
 > This is a (slightly) more active fork of [curl-impersonate](https://github.com/lwthiker/curl-impersonate).
-> Differences include:
+> With the following enhancements:
 >
 > 1. Encrypted Client Hello(ECH) support introduced in Chrome 119.
 > 2. ZSTD compression support introduced in Chrome 123.
-> 3. X25519Kyber768 curve introduced in Chrome 124.
+> 3. X25519Kyber768/X25519MLKEM curves introduced in Chrome 124 and 130.
-> 4. More options for impersonation Akamai http/2 fingerprints, especially for Safari.
+> 4. More options for impersonating Akamai http/2 fingerprints, especially for Safari.
 > 5. Upgrade to more recent version of curl, 8.7.1 as of April, 2024.
 > 6. Ability to change extension orders and enable/disable TLS grease.
 > 7. Single binary to support Chrome, Safari and Firefox.
+> 8. (In progress) Built with http/3 enabled.
+> 9. A user-friendly Python binding: [curl_cffi](https://github.com/lexiforest/curl_cffi).

 A special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari and Firefox. `curl-impersonate` is able to perform